European Commission Science, Technology and Arts (STARTS) Prize 2020 (€20,000 prize)

-Appointed by the European Commission, Ars Electronica, BOZAR and Waag are launching a prize to select the most pioneering collaborations and results in the field of creativity and innovation at the crossings of science and technology with the arts.
-This follows the launch of a new activity in the European Commission named STARTS: Innovation at the nexus of Science, Technology and ARTS.
+As part of this initiative, the STARTS Prize awards the most pioneering collaborations and results in the field of creativity and innovation at the crossings of science and technology with the arts.
+The STARTS Prize of the European Commission is launched by Ars Electronica, BOZAR and Waag.

 Science, Technology and Arts (=STARTS) form a nexus with an extraordinarily high potential for creative innovation.
 And such innovation is considered to be precisely what’s called for if we’re to master the social, ecological and economic challenges that Europe will be facing in the near future.
 The role of artists thus is no longer seen to be just about propagating scientific and technological knowledge and skills among the general public but much more as a kind of catalyst that can inspire and trigger innovative processes.